Posts

 I Have Moved to Medium and Substack

 In 2022, I moved to Medium and Substack.
-Please consider following me there. 🔗 Autistic Widower on Medium 🔗 Soul to Scribe on Substack Last updated: 12 November 2023
+Please consider following me there. 🔗 Alan AJ on Medium (Formerly Autistic Widower.) 🔗 Soul to Scribe on Substack Last updated: 30 May 2024

 Road Safety and Changes to the UK Highway Code